thosgood/this-weeks-finds/markdown/251-300/week261.md

 (a,b,c) \mapsto (B,C) = (ab + bc + ca, abc)

-and this induces the inclusion of modular forms for Γ into modular forms for Γ(2):
+and this induces the inclusion of modular forms for \Gamma into modular forms for \Gamma(2):

 B \mapsto ab + bc + ca\
 C \mapsto abc

 I hope this is all true!

-Modular forms for Γ(2) are particularly nice.
+Modular forms for \Gamma(2) are particularly nice.
 A good example is the *cross-ratio*, much beloved in complex analysis.
 If you want to learn more about this stuff, try: